adnankx7/Car-ad/README.md

 # AI-Powered Car Ad Reviewer with Image Classification

-This is a Node.js Express web application for submitting car ads, which combines image classification to detect vehicle images and AI-powered text review using langchain and Groq's Llama-3.1-8B-Instant model to automatically review ad descriptions for appropriateness (e.g., offensive language, misleading claims, mismatches).
+This is a Node.js Express web application for submitting car ads, which combines image classification to detect vehicle images and AI-powered text review using LangChain and Groq's Llama-3.1-8B-Instant model to automatically review ad descriptions for appropriateness (e.g., offensive language, misleading claims, mismatches).
 Ads are approved only if images are classified as vehicles and description is appropriate; otherwise, rejected.
 Ads are saved to `data.json` with review status ("approve" or "reject") and reason.

+### How This Code Works and Connects with Web
+- **Backend (Node.js/Express)**: The app runs as a server on port 3000.
+It serves static files (HTML, CSS, JS) and handles form submissions via POST to `/submit`.
+Image classification happens locally using ONNX, and AI review calls Groq's API.
+Results are saved to JSON and responses sent back as JSON.
+- **Frontend Integration**: The web form (`templates/index.html`) submits data via JavaScript (`static/script.js`) using Fetch API to the backend.
+No full-stack framework; simple AJAX for communication.
+Can be integrated into any web app by calling the `/submit` endpoint with form data.
+- **Deployment**: Run locally or deploy to Heroku/Vercel.
+For web integration, embed the form in your site and proxy API calls to this server.

 ## Features
 - Web form for entering car details (brand, model, variant, year, mileage, fuel type, engine type, transmission, condition, description).